What Is an Injunctive Relief Clause?

 - The intention by both parties that the plaintiff is entitled to relief in the form of an injunction or other appropriate reparation.

 - A statement that the plaintiff is not required to post any type of bond

 If you need more information or help with an injunctive relief clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.